lenovo/ansible-cnos/roles/cnos_conditional_template_sample/README.md

-# Ansible Role: cnos_bgp_sample - CNOS Switch BGP Configuration
+# Ansible Role: cnos_conditional_template_sample - Manages switch configuration using templates with respect to conditions specified in the inventory
 ---
 <add role description below>

-This role is an example of using the *cnos_bgp.py* Lenovo module in the context of CNOS switch configuration.
-This module allows you to work with Border Gateway Protocol (BGP) related configurations.
-The operators used are overloaded to ensure control over switch BGP configurations.
-This module is invoked using method with *asNumber* as one of its arguments.
+This role is an example of using the *cnos_conditional_template.py* Lenovo module in the context of CNOS switch configuration.
+This module allows you to work with the running configuration of a switch.
+It provides a way to execute a set of CNOS commands on a switch by evaluating the current running configuration and executing the commands only if the specific settings have not been already configured.

-The first level of the BGP configuration allows to set up an AS number, with the following attributes going into various configuration operations under the context of BGP.
-After passing this level, there are eight BGP arguments that will perform further configurations.
-They are *bgpArg1*, *bgpArg2*, *bgpArg3*, *bgpArg4*, *bgpArg5*, *bgpArg6*, *bgpArg7*, and *bgpArg8*.
+The configuration source can be a set of commands or a template written in the Jinja2 templating language.

+This module functions the same as the *cnos_template.py* module.
+The only exception is that the following inventory variable can be specified: `“condition = <flag string>”`

+When this inventory variable is specified as the variable of a task, the template is executed for the network element that matches the flag string.

+Usually, templates are used when commands are the same across a group of network devices.
+When there is a requirement to skip the execution of the template on one or more devices, it is recommended to use this module.

 The results of the operation can be viewed in *results* directory.

-For more details, see [Lenovo modules for Ansible: cnos_bgp](http://systemx.lenovofiles.com/help/index.jsp?topic=%2Fcom.lenovo.switchmgt.ansible.doc%2Fcnos_bgp.html&cp=0_3_1_0_4_16).
+For more details, see [Lenovo modules for Ansible: cnos_conditional_template](http://systemx.lenovofiles.com/help/index.jsp?topic=%2Fcom.lenovo.switchmgt.ansible.doc%2Fcnos_conditional_template.html&cp=0_3_1_0_4_11).

 ## Requirements